vladimirbahmetyev/RoadEdgeDetection/README.md

 * Optimization by Numba Python compiler.
 * Creating frame's stats for analyzing optimal threshold.

-## Feature, wich will be implemented in future
+## Features, wich will be implemented in future
 * UI/API
-* Calculation proposed road boundaries
+* Calculation proposed road boundaries.
-* Caching road boundaries
+* Caching road boundaries.
-* More optimization for real time
+* More optimization for real time.